This summer, visit real places associated with myths and legends!

 In Greek mythology, Perseus was the founder and king of the ancient city Mycenae.

 Perseus is famous for killing the snake-haired monster Medusa who turned people to stone.

 - Eight stories of the gods and heroes – Perseus and Medusa, Pandora’s Box, the Twelve Tasks of Heracles, Theseus and the Minotaur, and more. this is a gem.
 (Picture book)

 Golem and Rabbi Loew – Prague, Czech Republic

 In the golem legend, Rabbi Loew created a giant from clay to protect the Prague Jewish community.
 When the golem ran amok, Rabbi Loew removed the magic stone that gave the giant life.

-Spellbinding retelling of the golem legend, Rabbi Loew chants spells from the Cabala that breathe life into the giant, the golem.
-After the emperor guarantees safety for the Jews, Rabbi Loew returns the golem to clay – perhaps one day it will come to life again.
+- Spellbinding retelling of the golem legend, Rabbi Loew chants spells from the Cabala that breathe life into the giant, the golem.
+After the emperor guarantees safety for the Jews in Prague, Rabbi Loew returns the golem to clay – perhaps one day it will come to life again.
 Dazzling cut-paper illustrations.
 (Picture book)